hashbangcode/drupal-storybook-talk/src/slides.md

 # Tips

 - Be aware that Drupal will wrap some things with extra elements.
 That might throw off your positioning and margins.
-- Setup a styleguide storybook.
+* Understand `props` and `slots`.
-- Understand `props` and `slots`.
+* Setup a styleguide storybook.
-- Don't abstract too much with SDC.
+* Don't abstract too much with SDC.
-- Don't try to cover too much with SDC.
+* Don't try to cover too much with SDC.

 ---